ePages-de/epages-devportal/_posts/2019/2019-03-13-my-switch-from-js-to-ruby.md

 let result = sum(5, 6);
 ```

-When some friend told me about rails he mentioned one word `magick` today I finally understand why.
+When some friend told me about Rails, he mentioned the word `magick`.
+Today I finally understand why.

-- ActiveModel: I remember in my last work there a problem to make work Synfony with Oracle so when I saw ActiveRecord the first thing that I did was search in google information about rails and it looks there's not any problem to integrate rails and Oracle.
+- ActiveModel: I remember that in my last job there was a problem to make Synfony work with Oracle.
+When I saw ActiveRecord the first thing that I did was search Google for information about Rails.
+It looks like there's no problem to integrate Rails and Oracle.
 - Trust: Rails with only type the name of some functions knows how to work.

 ```ruby